 For me, travel is about experiences and connecting with people.
-When I make a connection with people in a destination, then it will turn into one of those magical places that will be on my ‘favorite’ list for years to come.
+When I make a connection with people in a destination, it will turn into one of those magical places that will be on my ‘favorite’ list for years to come.
 That is what the Big Island of Hawaii was for me.
-I made many connections while I was there that will keep me going back to revisit friends, and find new adventures.
+I made many connections while I was there that will keep me going back to revisit friends and find new adventures.

 My Big Island Itinerary

 It’s a great place to start on the Big Island, but be warned, it’s not the sunny Hawaii you may be dreaming of; it receives 75 to 125 inches of rain a year and it will rain pretty much every day at some point.
 However, it keeps Hilo looking fresh, green, and cool.
 Rent a car and use Hilo as a home base for a few days.
 You can fly directly to the Hilo Airport.
 From Hilo, you can visit Volcanoes National Park in a short 40 min. drive, see Akaka Falls, or do a day drive to Puna.